Nicolae Dumitrescu

-Nicolae "Coco" Dumitrescu (8 December 1921 – 17 March 1999) was a Romanian footballer and manager.
-As a footballer, he played mainly as a forward and throughout his career, he won four Divizia A titles and two cups with ITA Arad.

-As a manager, he won two titles with the same team, also in the 1970–71 European Cup season they eliminated Feyenoord who were European champions at that time.
+Nicolae "Coco" Dumitrescu (8 December 1921 – 17 March 1999) was a Romanian football player and manager.
+He played mainly as a forward and throughout his career, he won four Divizia A titles and two cups with ITA Arad.
+As a manager, he won two league titles with the same club, also in the 1970–71 European Cup season they eliminated Feyenoord who were European champions at that time.
 For these performances he is considered a symbol of the club.

 Club career

 Dumitrescu was born on 8 December 1921 in Bucharest, Romania and began playing football in 1938 at local club Suter.
 In 1941 he went to Sparta București with whom he played a Cupa României final which was lost with 4–0 to CFR Turnu Severin.
 In 1946, Dumitrescu joined ITA Arad where he made his Divizia A debut under coach Zoltán Opata on 22 September 1946 in a 1–1 draw against UD Reșița in which he scored a goal.
 By the end of the season he earned a total of 10 goals in 10 appearances, helping the club win the first title in its history.
 In the following season, Dumitrescu helped the team win The Double, playing under coach Petre Steinbach in 27 matches in which he netted a personal record of 17 goals.
 However, he was not the team's top-scorer as Ladislau Bonyhádi scored 49 and Adalbert Kovács scored 19.
 He also played the entire match in the 3–2 victory in the 1948 Cupa României final against CFR Timișoara.
-In the 1950 Divizia A season he won another title with the club, being used by coach Francisc Dvorzsák in 15 matches in which he did not score, also appearing in the 1950 Cupa României final which was lost with 3–1 to CCA București.
+In the 1950 season he won another title with the club, being used by coach Francisc Dvorzsák in 15 matches in which he did not score, also appearing in the Cupa României final which was lost with 3–1 to CCA București.
 Dumitrescu helped The Old Lady win the 1953 Cupa României, being utilized by coach Coloman Braun-Bogdan in the 1–0 victory against CCA București in the final.
 Braun-Bogdan further used him in 23 matches in which he scored four goals in the 1954 Divizia A season, where he and the club secured their fourth title together.
-On 27 November 1955, Dumitrescu made his last Divizia A appearance, playing for ITA in a 2–0 away victory against CCA București, having a total of 164 appearances with 51 goals scored in the competition, all while representing The Old Lady.
+On 27 November 1955, Dumitrescu made his last Divizia A appearance, playing for ITA in a 2–0 away victory against CCA București, totaling 164 appearances with 51 goals in the competition, all while representing The Old Lady.